Faculty Honors & Awards

 The College of Science recognizes outstanding faculty and advisors who have made significant contributions to the teaching and advising mission of the University.

 There are six different award categories to recognize outstanding faculty.
 To review the criteria for these awards or upload application materials, see Submission Instructions below.

 Distinguished Early-Career Teaching Award

 This award is in recognition of outstanding classroom (in-person or virtual) teaching at the undergraduate or graduate levels.
-Nominees should have less than ten years as members of the University of Arizona and should have demonstrated sustained commitment to quality teaching in a variety of settings.
+Nominees should have less than ten years as members of the University of Arizona and should have demonstrated sustained commitment to high quality, inclusive teaching in a variety of settings.

 Distinguished Career Teaching Award

 This award is in recognition of a long career as an outstanding classroom (in-person or virtual) teacher and mentor of students at different levels and in diverse settings.
 Nominees should have made important contributions to the educational efforts in their departments as recognized by their peers and current and past students.

 In recognition of outstanding educational innovation developed and applied to course delivery whether in the classroom or in a virtual setting.
 For example: newly developed teaching aids and methods or innovative course designs.
 Special consideration will be given to innovations that have been formally evaluated to demonstrate their effectiveness in promoting student understanding, inclusion, and belonging.